uditrocks19/flask_restful/README.md

 # flask_restful
-for learning rest api with flasj=k
+for learning rest api with flask